nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoSequenceDiagram-Model.puml" alt="UndoSequenceDiagram-Model" />

-The `redo` command does the opposite — it calls `Model#redoCampusConnect()`, which save current state into `history` and restores the CampusConnect to that state poped from the top of `future`.
+The `redo` command does the opposite — it calls `Model#redoCampusConnect()`, which save current state into `history` and restores the CampusConnect to that state popped from the top of `future`.

 <box type="info" seamless>